This post was most recently updated on December 7th, 2021

-Thyme is an ancient herb that is mainly used in gardening as a ground cover, and also in the kitchen as a food flavouring.
-It also has many herbal medicine uses around the home.
+Thyme is an ancient Mediterranean herb that is mainly used in gardening as a ground cover, and also in the kitchen as a food flavoring.
+If you are wondering how to grow thyme in your garden, read on and discover just how easy it is.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.